robertorcosta/azure-docs.pt-br/articles/blockchain/workbench/use-api.md

 ---
 title: Usando a API REST do Azure Blockchain Workbench
-description: Cenários de como usar a API REST de visualização do Azure Blockchain Workbench
+description: Scenarios for how to use the Azure Blockchain Workbench Preview REST API
 services: azure-blockchain
 keywords: ''
 author: PatAltimore